There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The ending of the movie felt a little too easy, in my opinion.
 The filmmakers spent the entire movie building up tension, as the characters were learning about the entity in the house.
 The filmmakers setup that the entity was dangerous, and that Ed and Lorraine could not wait for the church before trying to perform an exorcism.
 They even setup the risk of having Ed and Lorraine try to perform the exorcism themselves, as they were not very experienced in doing so.
 I will not say whether or not they succeeded, but the whole thing just turned out to be conveniently easy for the writers.
 I just thought that after all of the build up that we got, the ending felt a bit too easy, which ultimately made it feel anti-climactic.

 Grade: B- (84pts)

-Despite the jump scares, and the predictable horror storyline, James Wan did an excellent job of building the film’s intensity.
-I mean, even the jump scares that I saw coming felt intense.
+Despite the jump scares, and the predictable story, James Wan did an excellent job of building the movie’s intensity.
 The movie also had a unique perspective by making the paranormal experts the main characters, instead of the family that was being haunted.
 Ed and Lorraine Warren gave this typical story a unique dynamic.
-They were mysterious, had a fascinating supernatural collection that left me wanting more, and they were played by two great actors.
+They were mysterious, they had a fascinating supernatural collection that left me wanting more, and they were played by two great actors.
 If you think of a generic horror movie, then The Conjuring checks all of those boxes.
-However, with interesting main characters and plenty of intense horror scenes that left me on the edge of my seat, this movie ended up being decent nonetheless.
+However, with interesting main characters and plenty of intensity that left me on the edge of my seat, this movie ended up being decent nonetheless.